-6) A degradation of Ethephon to Phosphonic acid in solution is also observed.
-Figure 6 shows a small peak of Phosphonic acid (corresponding to 0,002 μg/mL) showing up when Ethephon standard at 1 μg/ mL was injected.
+7) A degradation of Ethephon to Phosphonic acid in solution is also observed.
+Figure 9 shows a small peak of Phosphonic acid (corresponding to 0.002 μg/mL) that showed up when Ethephon standard at 1 μg/ mL was injected.
 This contamination is considered negligible.
-However Figure 6 also shows chromatograms of an extensively degraded and thus unsuitable Ethephon-D4 standard containing only ca. 0.08 μg/mL Ethephon-D4 and ca. 0.8 μg/mL Phosphonic acid instead of the expected 1 μg/mL Phosphonic acid.
+However Figure 6 also shows chromatograms of an unsuitable Ethephon-D4 standard containing only ca. 0.08 μg/mL Ethephon-D4 and ca. 0.8 μg/mL Phosphonic acid instead of the expected 1 μg/mL Phosphonic acid.
 The use of such an ILIS would contaminate the sample with Phosphonic acid leading to false positive results.
 To be on the safe side Ethephon-ILIS should thus not be added to calibration solutions, samples or sample extracts intended for the analysis of native phosphonic acid.
-Furthermore calibration solutions used to analyse phosphonic acid should better not contain any native Ethephon. (see also comment 5).
+Furthermore calibration solutions used to analyse phosphonic acid should better not contain any native Ethephon.

-Figure 6: Chromatograms of Phosphonic acid, Ethephon and an unsuitable Ethephon-D4 standard (each at 1,0 μg/mL).
-Whereas Phosphonic acid is only contained at very low concentrations in the Ethephon standard the content of Phosphonic acid in the Ethephon-D4 standard is unacceptably high with the Phosphonic acid having been already been present at high contents in the purchased standard.
+Figure 9: Chromatograms of Phosphonic acid, Ethephon and an unsuitable Ethephon- D_4 standard (each at 1,0 μ g/mL).
+Whereas Phosphonic acid is only contained at very low concentrations in the Ethephon standard the content of Phosphonic acid in the Ethephon-D4 standard is unacceptably high with the Phosphonic acid having already been present at high contents in the purchased standard.